Life is a game.

 Your character has unique starting conditions, unique abilities, and unique potential.
 The game designed for your character is not the game designed for someone else's.
 Copying another player's strategy with a different character almost always underperforms playing your own character's strategy well.
 This is why most imitation fails.
 It is not that the imitated person was wrong.
 They were playing their own character.
 You are not them.

 The practical audit is specific.
 What are your unique starting conditions?
 What abilities come naturally?
-What flow states emerge without force?
+What work pulls you into deep focus without force?
 The answers describe your character.
 The strategy that fits your character is the strategy that produces sustainable progress.
 Running someone else's strategy on your character is like pressing the wrong buttons.
 The game will not cooperate no matter how hard you press.
+Play your own character and it does.
 (Related: Think for Yourself.)

 Chapter VIBeing THE ONE